dhclark18/analyzarr/README.md

 - Auto-checks episode filenames against TVDb
 - Creates database containing various parameters for each episode.
-- Webpage that presents rich statistics, details, and provides user with ability to control aspects of library.
+- Web GUI that presents rich statistics, details, and provides user with ability to control aspects of library.
 - Supports real-time directory watching.
 - Ability to only scan specific series and seasons.
 - Fuzzy matching to determine if episode titles match expected title.
 - Detailed information about each episode file.
+- Breakdown of analyzarr logic for each episode

 ## Requirements